State of Mexico: Culture

 Ceramics have been made in the Toluca Valley region since far into the pre-Hispanic period, mostly by Matlatzincas and Nahuas.
 The tradition continued into the colonial period although it much changed in both technique and design.
 Today both manufactured and handcrafted ceramics are produced in the state.
 The most traditional handcrafted wares are produced in places such as Metepec, Valle de Bravo, Texcoco, and Almoloya de Juárez among others.
 The best-known pottery and ceramics locale is Metepec, which specializes in large decorative pieces and sculptures called Trees of Life.
 Cooking utensils are made as well.

 Objects made from precious metals such as silver are a specialty of the Mazahua people of the Toluca Valley.
 One specialty is jewelry and other decorative objects made with fine silver or gold wire.
 One community associated with this work is San Felipe del Progreso, where both wire and hammered items are made.
 Other communities of metalworkers exist in Naucalpan and Ciudad Nezahualcóyotl.
 In addition to jewelry, items such as bells, sculptures, religious paraphernalia, and more can be found.

 Waxworks is dedicated mostly to the making of decorative and aromatic candles.
 These range from simple to elaborately carved samples.
 These are mostly made in Amecameca, Tenango del Valle and Toluca.

 The making of piñatas, decorative cut-outs, and other objects from paper and/or cardboard is known in Acolman, Metepec, Toluca, Huixquilucan, Nezahualcoyotl and Otumba.
 This tradition dates back to pre-Hispanic times with bark paper, but newer materials have been incorporated since then.
-For example, paper cut-out banners or papel picado was originally done with crepe paper (called "papel chino" in Spanish) but today it can be seen done on thin plastic sheets.
+For example, paper cut-out banners, or papel picado, were originally done with crepe paper (called "papel chino" in Spanish), but today it can be seen done on thin plastic sheets.